AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 </figure>
 {:/}

-Practise makes perfect, they say.
+Practice makes perfect, they say.
 And in development it is a crucial element of learning a new skill.
 So you need to let them get their hands dirty.

 Practically it may not always be possible to host a full workshop in your course.
 Due to the amount of AngularJS we wanted to cover, we simply did not have the time.
 But we had a solution.

-Each training session featured homework the attendees had to complete before the next session.
+Each training session featured homework that the attendees had to complete before the next session.

 Point is, do not run a pure theoretical coding course.